stevenwadejr/stevenwadejr.com/site/content/post/til-how-to-use-preg-filter-to-add-a-prefix-or-suffix-to-array-elements.md

 ---
-title: "Prefixing/Suffixing Array Elements with preg_filter"
+title: "TIL how to use preg_filter() to add a prefix or suffix to array elements"
 date: 2020-05-02T22:17:47-04:00
 draft: true
 tags:
   - QuickTip
 ---

-TIL how to use `preg_filter()` to add a prefix or suffix to array elements.<!--more-->

-You can add a prefix or suffix to every element of an array succinctly using `preg_filter()`.
+You can add a prefix or suffix to every element of an array succinctly using `preg_filter()`.<!--more-->

 ```php
 <?php